‘Orange Is the New Black’s’ Samira Wiley and Lauren Morelli Got Married [Photos]

 “Samira became my outlet, and through that process I fell in love with her,” Lauren told Out Magazine.
 “But I thought, ‘This will be the one that got away.’
 Being with her felt too good to be true.”

 Samira Wiley and Lauren Morelli dated for almost two years after ending her marriage.
 That’s when Lauren started planning her proposal to Samira.
 It was all going to happen while the women were on vacation together in Palm Springs.
-Knowing that she was going to be in New York shooting Orange Is The New Black while Samira was in Toronto shooting her new series The Handmaid’s Tale, Lauren wanted to make sure their vacation together was special and she wanted to make her romance with Samira an official engagement.
+Knowing that she was going to be in New York shooting Orange Is The New Black while Samira was in Toronto shooting her new series The Handmaid’s Tale, Lauren wanted to make sure their vacation together was special, and she wanted to make her romance with Samira an official engagement.

 Thank you for your diversity, your expansive definition of female bodies, your spirit, and your talent, @csiriano.